shmup/lazyjournal/README.md

 ## Functional

+- Simple installation, to run it, just download a single executable file without dependencies.
 - View all system and user units logs via `journalctl` (tool for reading logs using `journald` from [systemd](https://github.com/systemd/systemd)).
 - List of all system boots for kernel log output.
 - File system logs from `/var/log` (for example, for Apache or Nginx), as well as syslog, dmesg (kernel) and user authentication (`wtmp` and `btmp`) sorted by modification date.